 Angle Three™ Small Animal Stereotaxic Instrument

-Virtual Skull Flat™ for three planes> The Angle Three™ corrects automatically and precisely for any head tilt in the AP plane.
-Touch down at Bregma and click, touch down at Lambda and click, and the computer then calculates the angle of head tilt.
-Given the angle, it calculates the present coordinates of the target.
-No need to attempt to accurately level the head, the computer precisely calculates how to reach the target where it is now, given the tilt.
-Angle Three™ also includes a similar feature for correcting any lateral head tilt or yaw (Lambda not at same midline as Bregma).
+Virtual Skull Flat™ for three planes> The Angle Three™ small animal stereotaxic instrument software corrects for any head tilt in the AP plane.
+Shown the location of Bregma and of Lambda by touching down and clicking there, the software then calculates the angle of head tilt and the size of the head.
+Given the angle and size, it calculates the coordinates of the target in this animal.
+No need to physically level the head, the computer precisely calculates how to reach the target where it is now, given the animal tilt and size, and manipulator orientation.

 Startup Alignment of the Manipulator> Upon startup, the software must acquire the location of straight vertical for tilt, and parallel to the earbars for rotate.
 When power is turned on, and the software initiated, 3 small yellow caution signs appear in the upper corner.
 Tool tips tell you that one is for tilt, the next for rotate, and the next for select target.
 The following easy steps must be done before proceeding.
-Unlock and tilt outward away from the animal.
+Unlock the tilt hinge and tilt outward away from the animal.
 That caution sign will turn into a blue information sign at a point.
-Next, rotate out until similar detection.
-These simple movements tell the Angle Three™ Software where straight vertical and parallel to earbars are located.
+Lock the tilt at any selected angle.
+Next, unlock the rotate and turn it outward out the open end of the “U” until the icon clears.
+Lock the rotate at any selected angle.
+These simple movements tell the Angle Three™ Software precisely where straight vertical and parallel to earbars are located.
 It will not be necessary to ever move there!
-The linear coordinates of your target given tilt and rotation of the manipulator, and animal head position and size, will be precisely calculated and displayed.
+The data will be used to calculate the revised coordinates of where the target is in this animal.
 Select your target by clicking on it in the atlas, manually typing it in, or clicking an icon with saved coordinates.

 New!
 Automatic Bregma-Lambda Scaling!

 Rodents, unlike humans, keep growing for their entire life.
 The head expands.
 The brain expands.
-Coordinates from Bregma of a selected target increase with age and growth.
-(Paxinos, Watson, Pennisi, and Topple, 1985).
-Thus, if the rodents you select for your study are not within the size range published in the atlas, the atlas coordinates will not be accurate.
+Thus, distance from Bregma of a selected target increases with age (Paxinos, Watson, Pennisi, and Topple, 1985).
+If the rodents you select for your study are not within the size range published in the atlas, the atlas coordinates will not be accurate.
 The usual solution would be pilot studies to home in on the target coordinates in your animals.
+The Angle Three™ small animal stereotaxic instrument softtware calculates where the target is in each animal, given head and manipulator angles.

 The anterior edge of the anterior commissure is directly below Bregma in both mice and rats (Paxinos, Watson, Pennisi, and Topple, 1985), and this relationship is maintained with ageing.
 Coordinates of other structures in brain move away from Bregma with ageing.